frankbe/ttime/README.md

 ## use it

-* create a time tracking text file in the same format as example_times.txt
+* create a time tracking text file with the same format as example_times.txt
-* `ttime.py FILE_NAME to view the working summary`
+* run `ttime.py FILE_NAME` to see a working summary